CS430 Project 2: Adding to the Kernel

 - D%d : Two characters, a D and a number that indicates the divisor for HZ in the delay.
 This will adjust the speed of the blinking. %d is an integer in the range 0-9, delivered as an ASCII character.

 Start this project (and all others, but particularly this one) well in advance of the deadline.
-In fact, I would recommend making a significant beginning immediately, while you still remember Tuesday's class.
+In fact, I would recommend making a significant beginning immediately, while you still remember Monday's class.

 Turning in the assignment